The Upper Ouse Conservation Trust

 A footpath which has been outlined by the land owners (hopefully UOCT!) giving permission for people to use it.
 One of our aims is to enable access into the land as a nature reserve, but allows us the flexibility to reroute this if needed (for example if there are rare nesting birds along the path.)

-Would the school be able to build a classroom on their field?
+Could the school build a classroom on their field?

-No. The land isn't being gifted to the school, as this would mean gifting it to the council which would then be out of the trust's control.
-We would draw up a lease agreement with the school for the use of an agreed section as a school playing field.
-This lease would include a clause ensuring that no building work whatsoever would be allowed on the field.
-Mr Oswald (headteacher) is in agreement with this and does not anticipate a situation where it would be needed for a classroom - they just desperately need the outdoor space!
+No. The land hasn’t been gifted to the school, as this would mean gifting it to the council which would then be out of the trust's control.
+We have a lease agreement with the school for the use of an agreed section as a school playing field.
+This lease includes a clause ensuring that no building work whatsoever is allowed on the field.

 How can I get involved?